 A common question I get is, “How hot is too hot for live chickens?”

-Chickens run hotter than us naturally—their body temperature is around 106°F. This means they don’t feel the heat as quickly as we do, but once they get hot, they crash fast.
-For a comprehensive look at safety, check out our sun and heat safety guide.
+Chickens run hotter than us naturally.
+Their body temperature is around 106°F. This means they don’t feel the heat as quickly as we do, but once they get hot, they crash fast.
+According to Purina Mills, heat-tolerant chicken breeds like Ameraucana, Welsummer, Easter Egger, Leghorn, Minorca, Rhode Island Red, Barred Plymouth Rock or Turken are recommended for hot climates.

 Are chickens ok in 100 degree weather?